gabriela-framework/gabriela/docs/README.md

 ````

 Here, we create an *EmailValidator* only if config has an email validation constraint.
 If it doesn't,
-there is not need to create it. *emailValidator*s visibility scope is *public* so you can use it anywhere in
+there is no need to create it. *emailValidator*s visibility scope is *public* so you can use it anywhere in
 your application.
 To recap, declaring services with compiler passes is the same as declaring within a module with
 *dependencies* array but compiler passes offer us a way of declaring services on the fly based on our
 configuration.